 In addition to the traditional fishing in the lower Chesapeake and the Delaware bays, there are several niche fisheries for black drum.

 Another niche fishery occurs in the middle Chesapeake, usually in late May and into June.
-Still other drum can sometimes be found around bridge pilings or other structure in coastal bays and inlets.
+In coastal bays and inlets, black drum can sometimes be found around bridge pilings or other structure.